jeet-dekivadia/jeet-dekivadia/README.md

 ## ✨ Fun Facts
 - 📚 I love reading about the latest trends in technology and AI.
 - 🌍 I'm originally from Gujarat, India; did my high school in Sohar, Oman and currently studying in the USA.
-- 🏋️‍♂️ I enjoy creating workouting out.
+- 🏋️‍♂️ I enjoy workouting out.

 ## 📫 Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/jeetdekivadia/)